artem-artiukhov/bym/README.md

 This project created using Ubuntu 18.04

-You need PostgreSQL installed and you also need `microblog` database created there.
+You need PostgreSQL installed and you also need `microblog` database created there with corresponding user and password.

 Before you run server, you need to upgrade database using command `flask db upgrade` and to create number of fake users.
 To do it type `flask shell` and in shell you need to type the following commands:

-`from microblog.models import User`
+`from microblog.api.models import User`

 `User.generate_fake(count=100)`